vrnvu/issue-template/README.md

 # issue-template
 Issue template

-Issues for general discussion, use cases...
+- Use issues for general discussion, use cases...
-Merge request / Pull request pages for code discussion.
+- Use merge request / Pull request pages for code discussion.

 ---------------------------